assist-project/dtls-fuzzer/README.md

 A workaround is to build the implementation manually.
 As long as the implementation is built, our setup should work.

-We hereby give an incomplete tree of dependencies the various SUTs have.
+We hereby give an incomplete list of dependencies the various SUTs have.

+- Eclipse TinyDLS: m4 autoconf
+- WolfSSL: m4 autoconf libtool

 Those in italics are dependencies which `setup_sut.sh` tries to install using `sudo` access.

 - GnuTLS:
     - *m4*
     - *pkg-config*
     - *nettle*
-- WolfSSL
-    - *m4*
-    - *autoconf*
-    - libtool
  - nettle
     - *m4*
     - *pkg-config*
- - autoconf
-    - aclocal
-        - automake
-        - autotools-dev

 ## Learning an SUT configuration
 We are now ready to learn an SUT configuration.